Visionary leaders inspire greatness in their teams and the people around them. They take risks, fail and then keep trying.

 Before diving into the qualities of visionary leadership, let’s give it a definition.

 A leader influences the direction and the behaviour of the team.
 This influence often comes from the fact that the person is charismatic, trustworthy, confident and skilled in the area in which they are involved.
+In fact, here are some qualities of a good business leader.
 All of these traits are good, of course, but a visionary leader does so much more.

 Visionary leaders can see exactly where they want to go and are emotionally connected to where they want to be.
 They help the people around them see with distinct clarity that same vision and evoke that same emotional connection to that vision.
 If you can do these things, you can become a visionary leader.